reyestech/Splunk-Web-Site-Defacement/README.md

 ## Defacement Step 105: Target’s FQDN (Picture 2.0)
-This attack used dynamic DNS to resolve the malicious IP.
+This attack utilized dynamic DNS to resolve the malicious IP address.
 What fully qualified domain name (FQDN) is associated with this attack? <br />
 - In the same JPEG image file, you can see the FQDN prankglassinebracket.jumpingcrab.com.
 (Picture 2.0)
 - Answer: Prankglassinebracket.jumpingcrab.com